MadushanR/MadushanR/README.md

 ---

-# Computer Science Student | Bridging Innovation and Automation for Modern Software | Expanding Expertise in Machine Learning
+# Bridging Innovation and Automation for Modern Software

 ---